This article was updated in November 2023.

 The Tree of Knowledge mural shows a tree with objects embedded in its branches that depict, according to its artist Michael Webb, “objects alluding to the breadth of human endeavor, knowledge, and perseverance.”
 You’ll notice an abacus, a book, a horn, a key, a lamp, a ruler, a sextant, and more.
 Philadelphia is sometimes dubbed the City of Murals, so you’ll probably notice quite a few during your visit.
 1301 Market Street

-To continue the walk, head north on N. Juniper St/Penn Square.
+Head north on N. Juniper St/Penn Square to continue the walk.
 Turn right on Filbert St. Turn left on N. 12th St. Reading Terminal Market is on the right. (about a 5-minute walk)

 4. Reading Terminal Market